etruel/wpematico/readme.txt

 You can send your files to [NetMdP](http://www.netmdp.com/wpematico/) or to e-mail etruel@gmail.com

 == Changelog ==
-= 2.0 Jul 14, 2018 =
+= 2.0 Jul 20, 2018 =
-* Se agrego las funciones de ignore image, Solo usar como featured image y ignorar description.
+* New major version!
+We're introducing the new Robotico 2.0!
+* Many code improvements.
+Graphics designs and cosmetic changes.
+* Youtube campaign type with options to include/exclude image and descriptions of videos.

 = 1.9.4 May 04, 2018 =